-- (a) Meetings of the Council, committees and member groups (with the exception of the Planning Committee) shall adjourn at 10.00 pm. - (b) Provided that the Council, committee or member group may by resolution extend the closing time to no later than 10.30 pm. - (c) At the closing time of the meeting, the matter then under discussion and all of the business that remains to be considered shall be adjourned to the next ordinary meeting of the Council, committee or member group or such other meeting that is determined.
+- (a) Meetings of the Council, committees and member groups (with the exception of the Planning Committee) shall adjourn at 10pm.
+Planning Committee shall adjourn at 6pm (from 1 August 2021 28 February 2022). - (b) Provided that the Council, committee or member group may by resolution extend the closing time by 30 minutes to no later than 10.30pm (with the exception of the Planning Committee) shall adjourn at 6:30pm).

+(c) At the closing time of the meeting, the matter then under discussion and all of the business that remains to be considered shall be adjourned to the next ordinary meeting of the Council, committee or member group or such other meeting that is determined.
 Provided that the Mayor/Chairman may at his/her discretion unless in his/her opinion the motion then under discussion at the closure time has been insufficiently discussed, put the motion to the vote without discussion, subject to the mover of the motion and any amendment under debate being given a right of reply under Standing Order 14.9 before putting the motion to the vote.
 Otherwise, the matter, together with all other items of business remaining to be considered, will stand adjourned to the next ordinary meeting or such other meeting that is determined.